 Contact tracing is the process of identifying, assessing, and managing people who have been exposed to a disease to prevent onward transmission.
-When effectively implemented, contact tracing will break the chain of human-to-human transmission of an infectious disease and is thus an essential public health tool for controlling infectious disease outbreaks.
+When systematically applied, contact tracing will break the chains of transmission of an infectious disease and is thus an essential public health tool for controlling infectious disease outbreaks.